chmln/sd/README.md

 ## Comparison to sed

+While sed is frighteningly powerful, `sd` focuses on doing just one thing and doing it well.

 Some cherry-picked examples, where `sd` shines:
 - Replace newlines with commas:
   - sed: `sed ':a;N;$!ba;s/\r/,/g'` vs